Cameron Diaz: 2012–2014: Focus on comedies

-2014–present: Acting hiatus and return
+2015–present: Acting hiatus and return

-In late 2013, she published a health book, The Body Book: Feed, Move, Understand and Love Your Amazing Body, co-written with Sandra Bark.
-It was no. 2 on The New York Times Best Seller list in March 2014.
-She then released The Longevity Book: The Science of Aging, the Biology of Strength, and the Privilege of Time in June 2016.
+Diaz decided to take a break from acting following the release of Annie, stating in July 2017 that she became tired of traveling for filming, and confirmed her retirement the following March.
+She released The Longevity Book: The Science of Aging, the Biology of Strength, and the Privilege of Time in June 2016.
 She has since invested in health and biotech startups, including Seed Health and Modern Acupuncture.
 In May 2019, she was a keynote speaker at The Infatuation's annual food festival, EEEEEATSCON.
 In 2020, Diaz launched an organic wine brand, Avaline, with business partner Katherine Power.
 In 2022, she appeared as a guest judge in the season opener episode of RuPaul's Drag Race All Stars 7, and stated she was a huge fan of the show.
-Contestant Trinity the Tuck stated, "Some judges that come on don't seem to be present, but she was very knowledgeable."

-In June 2022, it was announced that Diaz would return to acting by starring alongside Foxx (their reunion since Annie) in the Netflix action-comedy Back in Action.
+In June 2022, it was announced that Diaz would return to acting by starring alongside Foxx in the Netflix action-comedy Back in Action, which was released on Netflix on January 17, 2025.
+In March 2024, Diaz was announced to be in talks to star in the Apple Original Film Outcome alongside Keanu Reeves.
+Filming started for the project later that month.
+She will reprise her voice role as Princess Fiona in Shrek 5, scheduled for release in 2027.

-In December 2022, it was reported that a sequel to The Holiday was in preproduction with Diaz, Jude Law, Kate Winslet and Jack Black signed on to reprise their roles from the original.
-However, director Meyers and Winslet both denied the movie being in production.

 Personal life

-After appearing in There's Something About Mary, Diaz briefly dated her co-star Matt Dillon.
-The following year, she began a relationship with actor Jared Leto, which ended in 2003.
-From 2003 to 2007, she dated singer Justin Timberlake.
+Relationships and family

+From 1990 to 1994, Diaz cohabited with video producer Carlos de la Torre, whom she met in Japan while filming an LA Gear ad.
+From January 1996 to September 1998, Diaz dated her There's Something About Mary co-star Matt Dillon.
+She was unofficially engaged to actor/singer Jared Leto between 1999 and 2003.
+From April 2003 to December 2006, she dated singer Justin Timberlake.
+From May 2010 to September 2011, Diaz dated former New York Yankees player Alex Rodriguez.
 Diaz married musician Benji Madden at her home in Beverly Hills, California, on January 5, 2015, in a Jewish ceremony.
-The couple had been introduced ten months earlier by her close friend Nicole Richie who is married to Madden's twin brother Joel Madden.
-In December 2019, the couple welcomed a daughter via surrogate.
+The couple had been introduced ten months earlier by her close friend Nicole Richie who is married to Madden's twin brother Joel.
+In December 2019, the couple became parents to their first child via surrogate pregnancy, a daughter.
+In March 2024, it was announced that the couple had a second child, a son.